 Partial care allowance

-You can receive partial care allowance if you work no more than 30 hours a week while looking after a child.
-Partial care allowance is paid for children who are in the first or second year of school.
+You can get partial care allowance if you work no more than 30 hours a week while caring for a child.
+Partial care allowance is paid to parents of children who are in the first or second year of school.

-The right to partial care allowance is based on the Employment Contracts Act.
-Partial parental leave is granted by the employer.
+Partial child care leave is granted by the employer.
 You must therefore enter into an agreement on this with your employer before you can take the leave.
-Kela does not determine the conditions regarding your working hours.
 You must notify your employer at least 2 months before you plan to take the leave.

-In order for the parent to be granted partial care allowance, he or she must work for a private-sector or public-sector employer or work as a self-employed person with valid pension insurance under the Self-Employed Persons’ Pensions Act (YEL) or the Farmers’ Pensions Act (MYEL).
+- you have a valid pension insurance under the Self-Employed Persons' Pensions Act (YEL) or the Farmers' Pensions Act (MYEL).

-Both parents can receive partial care allowance as long as they share the responsibility for looking after the child and are not off work at the same time.
-Partial care allowance can also be paid to a non-custodial parent (i.e., a parent who does not live in the same household as the children).
+Both parents can be paid partial care allowance concurrently if they look after the child at different times.
+Partial care allowance can also be paid to a non-custodial parent (i.e. a parent who does not live in the same household as the children).